In this chapter we'll discuss how to create your own Cocos2d-X project files from scratch for iOS, Mac, Android and Windows.

 The Mac project is already a part of the iOS project that we've been working on.
 Just select "MyGame Mac" from the schemes dropdown and Build & Run.
 After it builds all of Cocos2d-X for Mac you'll see your "My Hello!" customization.

 Once again the meta-project comes in real handy.
-We already have an Android command-line project that we can customize in the proj.android
+We already have an Android command-line project that we can customize in the `proj.android` folder.

-You can see which Android API version it's targeted for in the project.properties
+You can see which Android API version it's targeted for in the `project.properties` file.
+Example:

 target=android-10